Tite (football manager)

 Adenor Leonardo Bacchi (born 25 May 1961), commonly known as Tite (/pt-BR/), is a Brazilian professional football coach and former player who played as a midfielder.
-He was recently the head coach of Flamengo.
+He is the current head coach of Botafogo.

 Tite played from 1978 to 1984 for Caxias, then a season for Esportivo de Bento Gonçalves and a season for Portuguesa.
 The three following seasons from 1986 to 1989 at Guarani were his most successful as player.
 At age 27, he ended his career due to successive knee injuries that caused him to lose mobility in one of his knees.

-From 1991 onwards, Tite coached more than 10 teams in more than 15 stints.
-Amongst these were his first club, Caxias that he returned to in 1999, and they won the 2000 Campeonato Gaúcho defeating Grêmio, which had Ronaldinho in its team.
-Due to the achievements with Caxias, Tite became the Grêmio coach in 2001 where they won the 2001 Campeonato Gaúcho and the 2001 Copa do Brasil.
+In 1990, Tite began coaching, leading Caxias to the 2000 Campeonato Gaúcho defeating Grêmio before moving to that club, with whom he won the same tournament and the Copa do Brasil in 2001.
 He stayed until 2003 when Tite trained other teams: São Caetano, Corinthians in 2004, Atlético Mineiro in 2005, Palmeiras in 2006, and Al Ain of the United Arab Emirates in 2007.
 From 2008 to 2009 he trained Internacional and they won the 2008 Copa Sudamericana and the 2009 Campeonato Gaúcho.
 At the end of 2010 he was announced as a coach of Al Wahda of the United Arab Emirates, but he left the club months later to return to Corinthians.

 For Corinthians, Tite won the 2011 Campeonato Brasileiro Série A title, the 2012 Copa Libertadores title, the 2012 FIFA Club World Cup title against Chelsea, the 2013 Campeonato Paulista and the 2013 Recopa Sudamericana.
 On 14 November 2013, Tite announced that he was leaving the club.
-After a sabbatical period, Tite returned to Corinthians in 2015, where they won the 2015 Campeonato Brasileiro Série A.
+After a sabbatical period, Tite returned to Corinthians in 2015, where they won the 2015 Campeonato Brasileiro Série A. He was manager of the Brazil national team from 2016 to 2022, winning the 2019 Copa América and reaching the quarter-finals of the World Cup in 2018 and 2022.
+He won the Campeonato Carioca with Flamengo in 2024 and the Campeonato Mineiro with Cruzeiro in 2026, thereby matching Telê Santana's feat of winning Brazil's four most important state leagues.